 Restaurants in Beijing

 The large number of local dishes in Beijing has made for some of the longest menus in the world.
 Whether diners choose traditionally cooked meals or new takes on old favourites, eating out in Beijing will be like nowhere else in the world.
 From ingredients meant for royalty in Imperial Cuisine to the more 'mysterious' ingredients of a street-side Jianbing (savoury pancake), food preparation in Beijing adheres to old traditions that reflect culinary styles from all over China.

 Chinese food in Beijing differs dramatically from the fare in Chinese restaurants worldwide.
 Beijing's famous Peking roast duck is the star attraction, with several restaurants devoted entirely to it.
 For a chance to sample many different kinds of local food, visit one of the 'snack streets', like Guanganmen Snack Street, or Gui Street, all with dozens of vendors plying their specialties.
-The more adventurous visitors can peruse the Donghuamen Snack Night Market in Wangfujing, which is famous for timeless delicacies such as centipedes, grasshoppers, sheep privates, and offal soup.
+The more adventurous visitors can peruse the Donghuamen Snack Night Market in Wangfujing, which is famous for Chinese delicacies such as centipedes, grasshoppers, sheep privates and offal soup.

 Migrants have infused the city's cuisine with new cultures and tastes, reflected in the blossoming choices in Beijing restaurants.
-This includes western fine dining as many of Beijing's top hotels now recruit top internationally trained chefs and international-style restaurants open to enjoy success on their own.
+International-style restaurants are popping up all over the city, with top international chefs enjoying great success.

 More expensive restaurants in Beijing will generally accept credit cards, but street vendors and takeaway joints will expect cash.
-While hotel restaurants will sometimes include a 15 percent service charge, tipping is not expected in Beijing.
+While hotel restaurants will sometimes include a 10 to 15 percent service charge, tipping is not generally expected in Beijing.